 A: No, INSO is only available to organisations who determine the employees they want to register for our services.

-A: INSO currently has more than 1,040 organisational members worldwide.
+A: INSO currently has more than 1,000 organisational service users worldwide.

 A: INSO only establishes safety platforms at the request of the NGOs operating in the country.

 A: We primarily work in areas designated as severe humanitarian crisis with some degree of active conflict/insecurity and a large humanitarian community.
 If you think there could be a need for INSO in the country where you are working please get in touch with us.